strapi/strapi/docs/3.0.0-beta.x/guides/external-data.md

 # Fetching external data

-This guide will explain how to fetch data in an external service and use it in your app.
+This guide explains how to fetch data from an external service to use it in your app.

-In this example we will see how to daily fetch Docker pull count and store it in database.
+In this example we will see how to daily fetch Docker pull count to store the result in your database.

 ## Content Type settings

-First we will have to create a Content Type.
-Let say the Content Type name will be `hit` and will have a `date` and a `count` attributes.
+First, we need to create a Content Type, in this example we will call it `hit` with a `date` and `count` attribute.

-Your content type will look like this:
+Your Content Type should look like this:

 **Path —** `./api/hit/models/Hit.settings.json`